-- you may then go through the menus without doing anything: just press <Enter>, or q-whatever ends the menu, or by confirming the proposed decision of define again by just pressing <Enter>.
-This way you get the necessary specifications for a (SCF-based) run with def-SV(P) as the default basis set (which is qualitatively similar to 6-31G). - for more accurate SCF or DFT calculations choose larger basis sets, e.g. TZVP by entering b all def-TZVP or b all def2-TZVP in the basis set menu. - ECPs which include (scalar) relativistic corrections are automatically used beyond Kr. - an initial guess for MOs and occupation numbers is provided by eht - for DFT you have to enter dft in the last menu and then enter on - for efficient DFT calculations you best choose the RI approximation by entering ri and then on.
+- you may then go through the menus without doing anything: just press <Enter>, or q-whatever ends the menu, or by confirming the proposed decision of define again by just pressing <Enter>. - This way you get the necessary specifications for a (SCF-based) run with def-SV(P) as the default basis set (which is qualitatively similar to 6-31G). - for more accurate SCF or DFT calculations choose larger basis sets, e.g. TZVP by entering b all def-TZVP or b all def2-TZVP in the basis set menu. - ECPs which include (scalar) relativistic corrections are automatically used beyond Kr. - an initial guess for MOs and occupation numbers is provided by eht - for DFT you have to enter dft in the last menu and then enter on

+- for efficient DFT calculations you best choose the RI approximation by entering ri and then on.
 For small molecules it can be beneficial to provide additional memory (with m number; number in MB), but make sure not to use more than 80% of the memory your computer has available (note that the setting is per core for parallel jobs!).
 Auxiliary basis sets are provided automatically.
-For medium-sized to larger molecules, additional memory for integral-storage is not helpful (can even slow down the calculation), but activating the multipole accelerated RI-J (marij) can speed up the calculation significantly (without introducing additional errors for RI-J). - B-P86 is the default functional.
-It has a good and stable performance throughout the periodic system. - for an HF or DFT run without RI, you simply enter: [nohup] dscf > dscf.out & or, for a RI-DFT run: [nohup] ridft > ridft.out & for a geometry optimization simply call jobex: for a standard SCF input: [nohup] jobex & for a standard RI-DFT input: [nohup] jobex -ri &
+For medium-sized to larger molecules, additional memory for integral-storage is not helpful (can even slow down the calculation), but activating the multipole accelerated RI-J (marij) can speed up the calculation significantly (without introducing additional errors for RI-J).

+- B-P86 is the default functional.
+It has a good and stable performance throughout the periodic system.

+- for an HF or DFT run without RI, you simply enter:

+[nohup] dscf > dscf.out &

+or, for a RI-DFT run:

+[nohup] ridft > ridft.out &

+- for a gradient run, you simply enter:

+[nohup] grad > grad.out &

+or

+[nohup] rdgrad > rdgrad.out &

+- for a geometry optimization simply call jobex: for a standard SCF input: [nohup] jobex & for a standard RI-DFT input: [nohup] jobex -ri &

+- many features, such as NMR chemical shifts or vibrational frequencies at SCF or DFT level, do not require further modifications of the input.
+Just call e.g. mpshift or aoforce after the appropriate energy calculation.

+- other features, such as post-SCF methods need further action on the input, using either the last menu of define where one can activate all settings needed for DFT, TDDFT, MP2, CC2, etc. calculations (this is the recommended way), or tools like mp2prep.